sigasi/sigasi_insights/content/manual/setup.md

 ## Firewalls and Proxies

 If the updates are not automatically fetched from the Sigasi Studio update server you are probably behind a firewall or proxy server.
 You can configure Sigasi Studio’s proxy settings in **Window > Preferences > General > Network connections**.
+Make sure to set the **Active Provider** to *Manual* and configure the appropriate **Proxy entries**.
+Whether you need to configure the entries for *HTTP* or *HTTPS* depends on the **Locations** configured in the **Available Software Sites** settings.

-If you can not add a firewall exception for our update site, the fall back solution is to download the complete application from our website.
-You can completely replace your old installation; all settings are stored in your workspace (the default is
+If you can not add a firewall exception for our update site, the fallback solution is to download the complete application from our website.
-`workspaceSigasi` in your home directory).
+You can completely replace your old installation; all settings are stored in your workspace (the default is `workspaceSigasi` in your home directory).